 But sometimes it's a bigger risk to stay in the rut you're in.
-Whether your hemorrhaging money with wasteful, outdated processes, missing out on new business or struggling with a problem that seems to defy solution, sticking to the same old way of doing things can be the kiss of death.
+Whether you hemorrhaging money with wasteful, outdated processes, missing out on new business, or struggling with a problem that seems to defy solution, sticking to the same old way of doing things can be the kiss of death.

 If you are looking for ways to shake up your sense of innovation and really explore the possibilities–either in your business or in your personal endeavors–a periodic brainstorming session could be just the boost you need.
-You may not only be looking for a solution for the problem you set out to solve but solutions for problems you never knew you had!
+You may not only be looking for a solution for the problem you set out to solve with a brain storm but solutions for problems you never knew you had!

 When establishing a brainstorming session with colleagues, you need to set up some rules of play.
 Here are five suggestions to get your creative juices flowing while avoiding the pitfalls of group interaction that can get in the way of your creativity.

-- Ditch the Critics.
 Brainstorming is not a time for critiques or nay-saying.
-The point of a brainstorming session is generated ideas, not shoot them down.
+The point of a brainstorming session is to generate ideas, not shoot them down.
 Establish a moderator who will gently steer the session back to generative action, rather than one who allows ideas to be shot down.

-- Honor the Scribe.
 Pretty soon after a session gets out of the starting gate, the ideas can begin to come pretty fast.
 And when everyone is generating multiple solutions, it's hard (and against the rules) to discern which ideas will work and won't work.
 That's why your team needs to establish a member who will write the ideas down.
 Every idea gets recorded, no matter how outlandish.
 A good way to keep track of ideas is to provide each team member with sticky notes and a pen.
-They can write their ideas on the sticky notes and stick them to the wall.
-When the session is done, the team can group the ideas into categories by moving the notes around.
+They can write their ideas on sticky notes and stick them to the wall.
+The team can group the ideas into categories when the session is done by moving the notes around.
 This method keeps team members engaged on many levels.
 Before the session ends, go through and rank the ideas so that everyone knows which ideas to focus on.

-- Light the Fuse.
 One of the best parts of a successful brainstorming session is when an idea catches fire, moving from one person to another with each building on the previous person's ingenuity.
 If a particular idea catches the team's fancy, dig deeper.
-Ask questions, pull in people from varying disciplines, view all sides of the idea to get a full, three-dimensional feel for it.
-The amount of creative energy can be magnified in moments like these.
+Ask questions, pull in people from varying disciplines, and view all sides of the idea to get a full, three-dimensional feel for it.
+The amount of creative energy can be magnified in a brainstor.